webyda/skick/README.md

 Because the `FrontActor` is unable to read function bodies, the subschemas can not be specified within the handler requesting the conversation.
-Instead, subschemas must created in the session declaration's direct scope using the decorator `@inst.query_schema`.
+Instead, subschemas must created in the session declaration's direct scope using the function `inst.query_schema`.
 This is highly inconvenient, so a number of simple schemas have been predefined for the programmers's convenience, namely:

 1. `"default"` which accepts an `int`, `float`, `str` or `bool`